-This is why The Jarrett Foundation is collaborating with an International Commonwealth team of experts, who are all on a mission to train doctors across the entire Commonwealth, so that women are made aware of their choices and not have unnecessary hysterectomies.
+This is why The Jarrett Foundation is collaborating with an International team of experts, who are all on a mission to make a difference in the UK and also train doctors across the entire Commonwealth, so that women are made aware of their choices and not have unnecessary hysterectomies.

 In July 2018 Merit Medical joined Darren Klass, MBChB, MD, MRCS, FRCR, FRCPC, on a trip to Kenya to educate Kenyan physicians, including gynaecologists (referring clinicians) and radiologists, on this uterine, minimally invasive option.
 The aim was to educate referring clinicians on UFE and provide one-on-one training to Kenyan radiologists, in order for them to provide this treatment to their patients independently and offer a full-time service.

 In an intensive 10 days, Dr. Klass presented a number of UFE courses to several clinical teams in Karen and Kenyatta National Hospital in Nairobi and Aga Khan in Mombasa.
 Along with physician training, patients were also scheduled to undergo UFE in both cities.
 Dr. Klass observed and trained the teams while they treated their own patients.